The course combined my enthusiasm for nature, with a desire to shape the world around me

 Alex quickly realised how Landscape Architecture combined his creative and academic knowledge as well as providing the opportunity to build a fantastic community of people around him.

-What initially attracted you to Landscape Architecture?
+What initially attracted you to landscape architecture?

 In the years running up to university I was convinced I wanted to study architecture.
 However, whilst doing some work experience at an interdisciplinary company, stumbled across the world of landscape.
-I quickly noticed how the subject combined my enthusiasm for nature, with a desire to shape the world around me — the rest is history.

-What did you study before University and how did that prepare you?
+What did you study before university and how did that prepare you?

-At college I studied A levels in Mathematics, Business, and Art.
+At college I studied A Levels in mathematics, business, and art.
 This mix of academic and creative subjects very much resembles the range of knowledge which is taught during the degree.
-All of my A levels have proved to be useful, and I would say any subject's have relevance to landscape architecture in some way or another.

 What attracted you to the particular course you chose?

 During my undergraduate studies I chose the BSc option.
-I chose this because I wanted to learn more about the ecological implications of designing landscapes, and also because I have a personal interest in ecological restoration and rewilding.
-After graduating with a BSc I worked in practice for a year and decided I wanted to further my studies — I returned to university to complete my masters.
+I chose this because I wanted to learn more about the ecological implications of designing landscapes, and also because I have a personal interest in ecological restoration and re-wilding.

 Was the course what you expected it to be?